w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/readable-text-style.md

 status: exploratory
 ---

-The default/authored presentation of text meet the corresponding values for the content’s language (or the most similar language of the ones listed).
+The default/authored presentation of text meets the corresponding values for the content's language (or the most similar language of the ones listed).

 :::ednote
-Readable blocks of text (foundational) and Readable text style (foundational) are based on common usage, and their supplemental counterparts are based on readability research.
+[Readable blocks of text (foundational)](#readable-blocks-of-text) and [Readable text style (foundational)](#readable-text-style) are based on common usage, and their supplemental counterparts are based on readability research.
 We need more readability research in these languages.
 :::

 <table class="data">